-4.0 Issues and Trends in Sport and Leisure in Canada
+4. Issues and Trends in Sport and Leisure in Canada

-- 4.1 identify and describe issues and trends in sport and leisure in Canada including: - 4.1.1 equity and access in sport and leisure in Canada (special populations, gender) - 4.1.2 fair play, values and ethics in Canadian sport and leisure - 4.1.3 high performance sport versus mass sport - 4.1.4 long term planning - 4.1.5 professionalization and bureaucratization in the amateur sport and leisure organizations - 4.1.6 linkages and alliances between partners of the sport and leisure delivery system in Canada - 4.1.7 post-secondary education in sport and leisure in Canada
+- 4.1.
+Identify and describe issues and trends in sport and leisure in Canada including: - 4.1.1.
+Equity and access in sport and leisure in Canada (special populations, gender) - 4.1.2.
+Fair play, values and ethics in Canadian sport and leisure - 4.1.3.
+High performance sport versus mass sport - 4.1.4.
+Long term planning - 4.1.5.
+Professionalization and bureaucratization in the amateur sport and leisure organizations - 4.1.6.
+Linkages and alliances between partners of the sport and leisure delivery system in Canada - 4.1.7.
+Post-secondary education in sport and leisure in Canada

-O: Methods of Instruction

-A combination of lecture, group discussions, student presentations and guest speakers will be utilized to present the material.
+0: Methods of Instruction A combination of lecture, group discussions, student presentations and guest speakers will be utilized to present the material.
 A variety of audio-visual aids will be used including film, slides and charts.

-P: Textbooks and Materials to be Purchased by Students

-Required Text:

-Anderson, D., Foundations of Canadian Physical Education, Recreation and Sports Studies, Wm.
+P : Textbooks and Materials to be Purchased by Students Required Text: Anderson, D., Foundations of Canadian Physical Education , Recreation and Sports Studies , Wm.
 C. Brown Publishers, 1994.

-Handouts:

-Relevant handouts will be made available to the students throughout the course.

-Background Readings:

-A list of selected references will be placed on reserve in the library.

-Q: Means of Assessment

-Test 1 25%

-Test 2 25%

-Test 3 25%

-Student Presentation 10%

-Essay 15%

-Total 100%

-R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR

-- 11101 25th and 1100 common the theory when of course to open 101 1 21111

-Course Designer(s) Education Council/Curriculum Committee Representative

-Dean/Director Registrar
+Handouts: Relevant handouts will be made available to the students throughout the course.
+Background Readings: A list of selected references will be placed on reserve in the library.
+Q: Means of Assessment Test 1 25% Test 2 25% Test 3 25% Student Presentation 10% Essay 15% Total 100% C DIAD R: Prior Learning Assessment and Recognition: specify w nether course is open for PLAR Cours se Designer(s) Education Council / Curriculum Committee Representative Dean / Director Registrar